If you’re one of those folks who wants to become an entrepreneur, you’re not alone.

 Sorry to say, it’s nothing but an unattainable expectation.
 Or, at least, it will be during the initial stages of your entrepreneurial journey.

-If your eventual goal is to earn passive income, then the best way you can do that is by creating a digital product (such as an e-course or e-book) that people will buy.
+e-book) that people will buy.
 However, you will still have to promote it.
 And if you create a support group for your customers, you’ll have to attend to this on a regular basis.

-No one earns money easily or quickly if they are a new entrepreneur.
-You will need to put in some hard work and a lot of sweat equity if you are going to eventually succeed as an entrepreneur.
+You will need to put in some hard work and a lot of sweat equity if you

 If you can’t work for a long period of time, or you aren’t willing to work hard for your money, your business will likely fail.